vedangj044/blog.drogue.io/content/2020-10-13-nom-parser.md

 # More complex

-We've also published an uber-tiny [`drogue-nom-utils` crate](https://crates.io/crates/drogue-nom-utils) crate to provide helper and utility parsers that we have used more than once.
+We've also published an uber-tiny [`drogue-nom-utils` crate](https://crates.io/crates/drogue-nom-utils) to provide helper and utility parsers that we have used more than once.

 Some of these adapters will transmit a response like the following to indicate a certain amount of data is available for a certain connection: